moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks.md

     **Databricks Depot support is only for Lens and not supported to be used in other Stacks or Resources:**

-      - Databricks can only be referenced as a source for Lens, and cannot be used in other stacks or resources yet.
+      - Databricks can only be referenced as a source for Lens, and cannot be used in other Stacks or Resources yet.

       - Metadata scanning for Databricks tables is not supported.